RMerl/asuswrt-merlin/README-merlin.txt

 Asuswrt-merlin is a customized version, which I am developping.
-The goal is to do some bugfixes and minor enhancements to Asus's firmware, without targeting at full-blown advanced featuresets such as provided by excellent projects such as Tomato or DD-WRT.
+The goal is to do some bugfixes and minor enhancements to Asus's firmware, without targeting at full-blown advanced featuresets such as provided by excellent projects like Tomato or DD-WRT.
 Some of the features that had been disabled by Asus have also been re-enabled.
 This aims to be a more restrained alternative for those who prefer to stay closer to the original firmware, with limited risks of seeing new